Florida: Where Trump's Uprising Went to Die

 And the attempts to downplay Trump's actions by playing with words are hardly limited to the senior senator from South Carolina.
 That state's former governor, Nikki Haley, has always been in over her head and is graded by the political press on a very generous curve (the same one that treated, say, Paul Ryan as a deep thinker rather than a flimflam man).
 She also has that deer-in-headlights look that my state's senior senator, Marco Rubio, could almost copyright at this point.
 The other day, Haley gulped her way through a trial balloon statement that criticized Trump, but the next day she said: "I think it would be terrible for the country to have a former president in prison for years because of a documents case.
 So I would be inclined in favor of a pardon."

-Again, I recognize that politicians use words as weapons, so there is nothing categorically wrong with choosing words in a way that minimize the damage to one's allies.
+Again, I recognize that politicians use words as weapons, so there is nothing categorically wrong with choosing words in a way that minimizes the damage to one's allies.
 But it matters which words they choose, and the idea that this is merely a "documents case" is beyond deranged.
 Driving with an expired driver's license is a "documents case," in some sense, as is identity theft or even murder-for-hire.
 "We have the receipts" has become a cliche precisely because the presence of documents matters so much.

 More to the point, the crime depends on what is written on the documents.
 The problem is not that Donald Trump took random documents, lied about doing so, and conspired to prevent the govenrment from finding out about his actions.
 It is that the specific documents he took have words written on them that (especially when shared with random party guests) can put lives in danger.
 Even dollar bills are documents -- pieces of paper that would be worthless if not for what is printed on them -- but we do not trivialize armed robbery as a mere "documents case."